-- One hour prior to finished time, remove the aluminum foil to allow the skin to brown.
+- Approximately 1 hour before turkey is scheduled to be done, remove aluminum foil tent to allow turkey to brown.

-- Discard any aromatics from the cavity.
-Let the turkey rest for at least 20 minutes prior to carving
+- Let the turkey rest for at least 20 minutes prior to carving.

 |ESTIMATED ROASTING TIMES – ROASTING AT 325°F|

 |NOTE: These are estimated times.
 Please use a meat thermometer to confirm the internal temperature has reached 173° F. All of our turkeys contain a pop-up timer, however if it hasn’t activated within 30 minutes of your roasting time, please check your turkey with a meat thermometer to ensure it has reached 173° F.|

 It’s important to equilibrate the internal temperature of your turkey prior to roasting for a more even cook.
 Even though our turkeys are fresh, we recommend placing your turkey on a pan and placing it in the refrigerator (40°F or below) several days prior to roast.
 A good rule of thumb is one half day in the refrigerator for every 4 pounds.